 Cardiology & Cardiothoracic Surgery Clinic

-This outpatient clinic serves more than 1,000 patients per month.
-A nursing team is assigned to each cardiologist or surgeon and coordinates the care for the patients.
+A nursing team is assigned to each cardiologist or surgeon and coordinates care for the patients.
 Nurses assess the patient's overall health and educate about medical conditions, medications, tests/procedures and the plan of care.
-The nursing staff has extensive experience in medical and surgical cardiac care.
+The nursing staff has extensive experience in medical and surgical cardiac care, as this outpatient clinic serves more than 1,000 patients per month.

-Nurses in this 33-bed unit provide care to patients with a wide variety of physical and emotional needs.
-Nurses are part of a multidisciplinary team, which includes, emergency physicians , EMT's, paramedics, health unit coordinators and social workers.
-Patients cared for here have 24-hour access to laboratory, X-ray and surgical services.
+Nurses in our Level II ACS-verified Trauma Center provide care to over 60,000 patients annually with a wide variety of physical and emotional needs.
+The department consists of 40 patient exam rooms, five resuscitation/trauma rooms, eight Urgent Care rooms and three dedicated Behavioral Health rooms.
+Nurses are part of a multidisciplinary team that includes emergency physicians, EMTs, paramedics, health unit coordinators and social workers.
+Patients have 24-hour access to laboratory, X-ray and surgical services.
+We are also a Stroke Center with 24/7 neuro-interventional capabilities and a Chest Pain Center with 24/7 interventional cardiac catheterization lab capabilities.

 Float Pool Services